MC Hammer: Early life and education

-He acquired the nickname "M.C." for being a "master of ceremonies" which he used when he began performing at various clubs while on the road with the A's, and eventually in the military.
+Burrell acquired the nickname "MC" for being a "master of ceremonies", which he used when he began performing at various clubs while on the road with the A's, and eventually in the military.
 Hammer, who played second base in high school, dreamed of being a professional baseball player but did not make the final cut at a San Francisco Giants tryout.
-However, he has been a participant/player in the annual Taco Bell All-Star Legends and Celebrity Softball Game wearing an A's cap to represent Oakland (American League).
+However, he has been a participant and a player in the annual Taco Bell All-Star Legends and Celebrity Softball Game, wearing an A's cap to represent Oakland (American League).

 Burrell went on to graduate from McClymonds High School in Oakland in 1980 and took undergraduate classes in communications.
-Discouraged by his studies at a local college, and failing to win a place in a professional baseball organization, he joined the United States Navy for three years.
-He served with PATRON (Patrol Squadron) FOUR SEVEN (VP-47) of NAS Moffett Field in Mountain View, California, as a petty officer third class aviation store keeper (AK3), until his honorable discharge.
+Discouraged by his studies at a local college and failing to win a place in a professional baseball organization, Burrell joined the United States Navy.
+He served with PATRON (Patrol Squadron) FOUR SEVEN (VP-47) of NAS Moffett Field in Mountain View, California, as a petty officer third class aviation storekeeper (AK3), until his honorable discharge after three years.

 Music and entertainment career

-Before Hammer's successful music career and "rags-to-riches-to-rags-and-back saga", Burrell formed a Christian rap group with singer and musician Jon Gibson (or J.G.) known as the Holy Ghost Boy(s).
+Before Hammer's successful music career and "rags-to-riches-to-rags-and-back saga", Burrell formed a Christian rap group with singer and musician Jon Gibson known as the Holy Ghost Boy(s).
 Hammer and Tramaine Hawkins performed with Gibson's band, in concerts at various venues such as the Beverly Theatre in Beverly Hills.
-Some early songs produced were "Word", "B-Boy Chill" (a live audio performance is on YouTube) and "Stupid Def Yal" (1987).
+Some early songs produced were "Word", "B-Boy Chill" and "Stupid Def Yal" (1987).
 Hammer also produced "Son of the King" during this time, releasing it on his debut album Feel My Power (1986), as well as the re-released version Let's Get It Started (1988).
-Additionally, "The Wall" featured Hammer (a song Stanley Kirk Burrell – or K.B. – originally identified himself as M.C.
-Hammer), which was later released on Gibson's album Change of Heart (1988).
+Additionally, "The Wall" featured Hammer (a song Burrell originally identified himself as MC Hammer), which was later released on Gibson's album Change of Heart (1988).
 This was CCM's first rap hit by a blue-eyed soul singer and/or duo.

 In addition to later remixes of early releases, Hammer produced and recorded many rap songs that were never made public, yet are now available on the Internet.
-Via his record labels such as Bust It Records, Oaktown Records and Full Blast – Hammer has introduced, signed and/or produced new talent including: Oaktown's 3.5.7, Ho Frat Hoo!, the vocal quintet Special Generation, Analise, James Greer, One Cause One Effect, B Angie B, The Stooge Playaz, DASIT as seen on Ego Trip's The (White) Rapper Show, Teabag, Common Unity, Geeman and Pleasure Ellis (all collaborating with him and/or producing music of their own during his career).

-At about the age of 12, Oakland native Keyshia Cole recorded with Hammer and sought career advice from him.
+Through his record labels such as Bust It Records, Oaktown Records and Full Blast—Hammer has introduced, signed and/or produced new talent including: Oaktown's 3.5.7, Ho Frat Hoo!, the vocal quintet Special Generation, Analise, James Greer, One Cause One Effect, B Angie B, The Stooge Playaz, DASIT as seen on Ego Trip's The (White) Rapper Show, Teabag, Common Unity, Geeman and Pleasure Ellis (all collaborating with him and/or producing music of their own during his career).
+At around age 12, Oakland native Keyshia Cole recorded with Hammer and sought career advice from him.